As an Amazon Associate we earn from qualifying purchases.

-Today we have a root vegetable known as kalo, dasheen, madhumbe, arbi, and many more names across the globe.
+Today I have a root vegetable known as kalo, dasheen, madhumbe, arbi, and many more names across the globe.
 Can you guess what it is?
 Well, if your answer is taro roots, then bravo; but how to cook malanga?

 How to Cook Malanga

 - 2-3 Malangas/ Taro roots (with leaves).